 Although the college does not provide medicine or medical, hospital, or surgical services, WCJC students and employees have access to excellent health services.
-The main campus is located less than five miles from the Gulf Coast Medical Center and South Texas Medical Clinics, P.A.
-The medical center provides community education programs and screening, a speaker's bureau, an intensive care/critical care unit, and complete comprehensive medical/surgical care.
+The main campus is located less than five miles from the South Texas Medical Clinics, P.A.; part of the Memorial Hermann Medical Group.